yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-and-test.md

 For example, `--gcc11` or `--clang15`.
 The specific versions supported can be found in `./build-support/third-party-archives.yml`, which details the configurations regularly tested in-house.

-### Thirdparty
+### Third-party

-By default, thirdparty libraries are pre-built into archives, and those archives are downloaded to be used during build.
+By default, third-party libraries are pre-built into archives, and those archives are downloaded to be used during build.
-Incremental builds currently do not detect when the thirdparty archive URL has been updated, so when that happens, you should run a `--clean` build to use the new thirdparty.
+Incremental builds currently do not detect when the third-party archive URL has been updated, so when that happens, you should run a `--clean` build to use the new third-party archive.
-Thirdparty may also be built locally using `--no-download-thirdparty`/`--ndltp`.
+You can also build the third-party archives locally using `--no-download-thirdparty` or `--ndltp`.

 ## Test